ansible/ansible-documentation/docs/docsite/rst/plugins/lookup.rst

 .. note::
-   - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks, which are executed relative the executed script.
+   - Lookups are executed with a working directory relative to the role or play, as opposed to local tasks, which are executed relative to the executed script.
    - Pass ``wantlist=True`` to lookups to use in Jinja2 template "for" loops.
    - By default, lookup return values are marked as unsafe for security reasons.
-If you trust the outside source your lookup accesses, pass ``allow_unsafe=True`` to allow Jinja2 templates to evaluate lookup values.
+If you trust the outside source for your lookup accesses, pass ``allow_unsafe=True`` to allow Jinja2 templates to evaluate lookup values.

 .. warning::
    - Some lookups pass arguments to a shell.
 When using variables from a remote/untrusted source, use the `|quote` filter to ensure safe usage.